 “Sold!” rang out the silk master, crashing his baton against the wooden podium.
 Another lot of spidersilk.
 More gold for the royal coffers.

 Rani watched Hal make up his mind.
-She saw him nod at Tovin, absorb the player’s untold promises.
-She saw him glance at Berylina, note the princess’s whispered prayer of gratitude to Lor, gratitude for another lot of successfully auctioned silk.
-She saw Hal turn to her, to Rani, take her measurement to determine what she desired.
+She saw him nod at Tovin, absorbing the player’s untold promises.
+She saw him glance at Berylina, noting the princess’s whispered prayer of gratitude to Lor, gratitude for another lot of successfully auctioned silk.
+She saw Hal turn to her, to Rani, taking her measurement to determine what she desired.

 Of course, Rani wanted Tovin’s companionship.
 She wanted the player beside her, sharing with her, teaching her.
 She wanted his devotion.
 His dry humor.
 His glasswright’s knowledge.
 If she were bound to travel to Brianta, better to work with Tovin than without.
 She nodded her head, ducking her chin in barely perceptible agreement.

 “It is settled, then.
 Tovin Player, you shall go.”
 Hal started to reach for Tovin’s hand, to seal the bargain with a royal clasp, but before he could move, the door to the silk hall crashed open.
 Sunlight streamed into the building, spilling across the floor like golden milk.

 The silk master stopped his bidding, cutting off his recitation of the glories of the cobalt silk now on the dais.
 All eyes turned to the doorway, to the frantic palace messenger who sprinted into the hall.